Lactose intolerance – when milk becomes a problem

 No alternative necessary

-Enzymes are also available as pills.
-Those affected can take the pills shortly before a meal containing lactose.
-The lactase contained in the pillbreaks down the lactose contained in the meal.
-It is still possible to enjoy a varied and balanced nutrition if you are lactose intolerant.
+Enzyme preparations in tablet form are also available.
+For instance, sufferers can take the tablets shortly before eating a meal containing lactose.
+The lactase contained in the tablet breaks down the lactose contained in the food.

 Read more